10 Must-Do’s in L.A.

 2. Hiking in the Santa Monica Mountains

 One thing you definitely shouldn’t leave Los Angeles without doing is taking some time out to explore the gorgeous natural landscapes surrounding the city.
 Sure, you can take in the gorgeous views while driving the Pacific Coast Highway, however, nothing quite compares to hiking a magnificent trail within the Santa Monica mountains.
 With all the theme parks, glitz and glamour of Hollywood movie based attractions, and cultural destinations, most tourists come and go without exploring the natural side of L.A.
-It’s no wonder most associate Los Angeles as being a dirty overcrowded city with nothing but endless traffic and congestion!
+It’s no wonder most associate Los Angeles with being dirty, congested, and ugly.
 Just take some time out to explore a trail or 2 away from the city and you may just appreciate this beautiful area more 😉

-The Santa Monica Mountains recreational area is a massive space with over 500 miles of trails.
-A diverse assortment of trails for every level, offering scenery ranging from coastal views to waterfalls, can be found here.
-And the weather’s perfect year round, so you can check out a trail no matter when you visit.
+The Santa Monica Mountains recreational area is a massive space home to over 500 miles of trails.
+Scenery ranges from coastal views to waterfalls.
+And the weather’s perfect year-round, so you can check out a trail no matter when you visit.
 The best part of all is that the majority of the trails are less than a half hour from the city, so you do not need to travel far out to feel like you are leaving the urban jungle.